FUTURA Talent Partners

 CSRD is reshaping the C-suite: what boards need to know

-The EU's Corporate Sustainability Reporting Directive (CSRD) represents far more than a compliance exercise.
-It is fundamentally changing who sits at the executive table and what competencies boards must prioritise.
+The EU's Corporate Sustainability Reporting Directive (CSRD) is more than a compliance exercise.
+It is reshaping the competencies expected at executive and board level across European business.

 A new reporting reality

-From 2024, approximately 50,000 companies across Europe are required to report on sustainability in line with the European Sustainability Reporting Standards (ESRS).
-This is not a marginal task.
-The double materiality assessment alone demands cross-functional expertise spanning finance, operations, supply chain and stakeholder engagement.
+Approximately 50,000 companies across Europe are progressively required to report under the European Sustainability Reporting Standards (ESRS).
+The double materiality assessment alone demands cross-functional capability across finance, operations, supply chain and stakeholder engagement.

-For many organisations, this level of reporting rigour is unprecedented.
-It requires leadership that understands both the technical demands of ESRS and the strategic implications of disclosing environmental and social performance to investors, regulators and the public.
+For many organisations the level of reporting rigour is unprecedented and requires leadership that understands both the technical requirements of ESRS and the strategic implications of disclosure to investors, regulators and other stakeholders.

 The leadership gap

-Our conversations with boards across Europe reveal a consistent pattern: existing leadership teams often lack the specific competencies required by CSRD.
-Finance leaders may understand reporting frameworks but lack sustainability fluency.
-Sustainability officers may understand the issues but lack the governance and financial reporting experience CSRD demands.
+Discussions with boards across Europe point to a consistent pattern: existing leadership teams often do not yet hold the full set of competencies required by CSRD.
+Finance leaders may be fluent in reporting frameworks but less familiar with sustainability content; sustainability leaders may have technical depth but limited exposure to financial governance.

-The result is a growing demand for hybrid leaders, executives who can bridge sustainability expertise with financial governance, regulatory compliance and strategic communication.
+The result is increasing demand for senior executives able to combine sustainability expertise with financial governance, regulatory understanding and credible engagement with capital markets.

 What boards should consider

-First, assess whether your current leadership team has the competencies to deliver CSRD-compliant reporting without compromising strategic quality.
-Second, consider whether your Chief Sustainability Officer role has sufficient authority and board access.
-Third, evaluate whether your audit committee includes members with sustainability expertise.
+Boards may wish to assess whether the current executive team has the competencies to deliver CSRD-compliant reporting without compromising strategic quality, whether the Chief Sustainability Officer role has appropriate authority and board access, and whether the audit committee includes members with substantive sustainability expertise.